vmware/vSphere-machine-learning-extension/docs/user-guide/kfp-mlflow-seldon.rst

 Set up your environment
 -----------------------

 Grab the `code samples <https://github.com/Barteus/kubeflow-examples/tree/0.2/e2e-wine-kfp-mlflow>`__ and execute them together in order to get the most out of the example.
-You need a working Freestone Kubeflow deployment with MLFLow up and running.
+You need a working Kubeflow on vSphere deployment with MLFLow up and running.

 Going through the pipeline, each step shows you something new.